YIIK: A Postmodern RPG: Reception

 Reviewers were polarized by the game's writing.
 Mersereau, Faulkner, and Heemsbergen lambasted the main character Alex as an unlikable hipster stereotype.
 While they felt this characterization made narrative sense, they nevertheless found the gameplay experience unpleasant as a result.
 Faulkner additionally dismissed the rest of the cast for their "hip" characteristics, but found plentiful dry humor in interpreting the characterizations as deliberate.
 Bailey, however, considered Alex to be relatable in his loneliness and solace in subcultures.
 LeClair praised the plot for its elaborate mythos, thematic abundance, and humor, and he enjoyed the game's cast, singling out Claudio as a personal favorite for his enthusiasm.
 Maher was intrigued by the characters, but found difficulty in caring for them due to their lack of development.
 He also deemed the game's "post-modern" elements to be pretentious and inadequately built upon.
 Bailey and Ronaghan faulted the dialogue for its excessive exposition and digressions.
 Faulkner, LeClair and Ronaghan compared the game's presentation to EarthBound, with Faulkner remarking that it "is a lot like if the Earthbound kids had never gone and saved the world and instead grew up to be weird hipster adults", and Ronaghan interpreting the game's setting as a nihilistic and cynical counterpart to EarthBound's idealistic and upbeat depiction of Americana.

 The game was criticized for referencing the death of Elisa Lam.

+The game has been subject to extensive parody online, often centering around the game's name or writing.
+The developers have officially acknowledged this in a developer commentary, and often like to play along with and encourage the creation of such content.